swapneelpatil08/swapneel-patil/README.md

 > - Should not show new expense category - Transfer.
 > - Click on Balance to see the details, there should be new entry Transfer from Cash.

+- Modify existing expenses.
+- Test non-Pro user.
+    - should not be able to change the currency, should show pop up to buy Pro subscription.
+- Test with Pro user
+    - should be able to change the currency.
+    - should be able to add new categories.

 ## Duration
 2 hours.